 Taiwan-based multimedia software company CyberLink has been around since 1996 and its video conferencing solution U Meeting has earned it a place among our top 10.
 The product is completely web-based, removing the need for downloading any additional software in order to use it.
 Unfortunately, there are no video-recording options on mobile.

-The Pro 100 plan will cost you $49.99/month and will support up to 100 participants.
+The Pro 100 plan will cost you $14.99/month and will support up to 100 participants.
+The Pro 200 increases the support to 200 participants and you'll need to contact the sales department for exact pricing.
 Finally, the Enterprise Features plan comprises all of the features from the other plans and adds end-to-end encryption, meeting analysis, and premium support.

 BigBlueButton is primarily designed with online learning webinars and virtual classrooms in mind, as it enriches the typical video-conferencing and sharing experience with online teaching-specific tools like a multi-user whiteboard, presentations, notes, chat, and polls.